Notice of Privacy Practices

 Accounting of Disclosures

-You have the right to receive a list of certain disclosures of your PHI made by Boston Heart in the past six years from the date of your written request.
-Under the law, this does not include disclosures made for purposes of treatment, payment or healthcare operations or certain other purposes.
+You have the right to receive a list of certain disclosures of your PHI made by us in the past six years from the date of your written request.
+Under the law, this does not include disclosures made pursuant to an authorization you signed or certain other purposes.

 Request Restrictions